elastic/integrations/packages/sophos_central/docs/README.md

 ### Elastic Integration for Sophos Central Settings

-Follow this [link](https://developer.sophos.com/getting-started-tenant) to guide you through the process of generating authentication credentials for Sophos Central .
+Follow this [link](https://developer.sophos.com/getting-started-tenant) to guide you through the process of generating authentication credentials for Sophos Central.

 The Elastic Integration for Sophos Central requires the following Authentication Settings in order to connect to the Target service:
   - Client ID